naoko-portfolio/aws-power-of-math/README.md

 Power of Math

 ## Project Overview
-This project is a simple serverless web applocation built on AWS.
+This project is a simple serverless web application built on AWS.
-The application calculate the power of a numberand stores the result in Amazon DynamoDB.
+The application calculates the power of a number and stores the result in Amazon DynamoDB.

-## Aechitecture
+## Architecture
 User -> AWS Amplify -> API Gateway -> AWS Lambda -> Amazon DynamoDB

 <img width="999" height="589" alt="AWS" src="https://github.com/user-attachments/assets/742fa264-1226-4dc9-b758-7003de5c7afe" />